prbn97/internship-project/taskstodo/docs/dayBookDevelompent.md

 # June day 05 - *Milestone 5: Documentation*

 Now focus on documentation, using OpenAPI and mermaid to make a good documentation

+# July day 08 - *Update*

+One month since the last report.
+I have been working on the project, however I have not updated this diary.

+Since then many changes was made.
+Now we have a mysql database and users service for the api.
+The frontend with react need to be update, because the jwt token was mocked for the front.

+Change to use next.js will be a good way to learn more react and typescript. (save this for later)

+I learned docker, and now undestand more the concepts of CI/CD.

+But first make a deploy with tsuru is the goal now.